The dangers of your

 Keep calm if you discover an object in your child’s nose.
 Your child may begin to panic if they see you panicking.

-Go to your nearest hospital emergency room or doctor’s office if you can’t remove the object with tweezers.
+- Go to your nearest hospital emergency room or doctor’s office if you can’t remove the object with tweezers.
 They’ll have other instruments that can remove the object.
-These include instruments that will help them grasp or scoop out the object and machines that will suction the object out.
+These include instruments that will help them grasp or scoop out the object.
+They also have machines that can suction out the object.

-To make it more comfortable, the doctor may place a topical anesthetic (spray or drops) inside the nose to slightly numb the area.
-The doctor may apply a drug that helps prevent a nosebleed prior to the procedure as well.
+To make your child more comfortable, the doctor may place a topical anesthetic (spray or drops) inside the nose to slightly numb the area.
+Prior to the removal procedure, the doctor may also apply a drug that helps to prevent a nosebleed.

 Your child’s doctor may prescribe antibiotics or nasal drops to treat or prevent an infection.

 do I prevent my child from putting foreign objects in their nose?